elastic/security-research/content/intelligence/2022/01/02.collecting-cobalt-strike-beacons/article.md

 ![Fleet policy integration overview with Endpoint Security](media/overview-with-endpoint-security.png "Fleet policy integration overview with Endpoint Security")

 Under “Protections”, leave the different protection types selected, but change the Protection level from “Prevent” to “Detect”.
 This will allow malware to continue to run to allow for more rich event collection.
-There are several types of Protections (Malware, Memory, etc.), select “Detect” for each type that has Windows as an available “Operating system”; you can uncheck Mac and Linux Operating Systems.
+There are several types of Protections (Malware, Memory, etc.), select “Detect” for each type that has Windows as an available “Operating system”; you can uncheck Mac and Linux Operating Systems. **If you are enabling this feature for a production environment, leave the Protection levels as "Prevent"**

 ![Setting Endpoint Security integration to detect](media/setting-policy-to-detect.png "Setting Endpoint Security integration to detect")